m2osw/iplock/README.md

 iplock
 ======

-The `iplock` command line is an `iptable` firewall IP address blocker.
+The `iplock` project is an `iptables` firewall extension managing the rules and allowing for instantly blocking an IP address when various events happens.

-We use it with Snap! to block unwanted users either through tools such as `fail2ban` or from within our `libsnapwebsites` library.
+The `libiplock` offers a way to send a message to the `ipwall` service to add and remove IP addresses to the firewall.
+The `ipwall` service uses the `iplock` command line to update the firewall lists as required.

-The library comes with setup files which control how we add and remove IP addresses to the firewall.
-There are several methods depending on what `iplock` does.
+The project comes with configuration files which control how IP addresses are added and removed from the firewall.

 Firewall Editor (SNAP-355 part 3)
 =================================

-The iplock project comes with a console and graphical set of tools used to edit and setup the firewall (?).
+The `iplock` project comes with a console and graphical set of tools used to edit and setup the firewall (?).
 This tool makes use of configuration files that are read using advgetopt and generates a script supported by iptables.